ShreyasKombinadka/4bit-Breadboard-CPU/register-file/README.md

 ## Features

 - Built with D flip-flops and tri-state buffers
-- Load and move operations between registers and bus
+- Load and move operations between registers are done through a shared bus
-- Manual user input loading
+- Immediate values can be loaded throough dedicated instructions
 - Unified clock and reset gating via master enable signal
-- Custom control ROM maps instructions (0000–1111) to specific operations
+- Control ROM maps instructions (0000–1111) to specific operations

 ---